Stockfleth family

-Stockfleth (de Stockfleth/von Stockfleth) is a Dano-Norwegian noble family.
-Three branches of the family were naturalised as a part of the Danish nobility in 1779, based on a claim that the family had been noble since the time of King Valdemar III (1314–1364).
+The Stockfleth family (de Stockfleth or von Stockfleth) is a Dano-Norwegian noble family.
+Three branches of the family were naturalized as a part of the Danish nobility in 1779, based on a claim that the family had been noble since the time of King Valdemar III (1314–1364).

 History

-The family descended from the merchant Eggert Stockfleth (dead 1638), originally from Haderslev, Denmark, who moved with his family to Bragernes, Norway in 1629.
+The family descended from the merchant Eggert Stockfleth (died 1638), originally from Haderslev, Denmark, who moved with his family to Bragernes, Norway in 1629.
 According to an old unconfirmed tradition he was supposed to descend from an old noble family.
 Two other branches of the family had been recognized as noble in the Danish order of precedence since the early 17th century.
 Eggert Stockfleth was the father of the prominent brothers Henning, Jacob and Hans Stockfleth.